obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 *	Enable CCI Feature Gate
 *	Disable Memory manager
 *	Disable Topology Manager
-*	Choose the “CCI” CPU management policy
+* Set CPU Manager policy to None

 ###### How can this feature be enabled / disabled in a live cluster?